 But since the self-confidence we get through our idealized self is artificial, the results can’t possibly live up to our expectations.
 Because according to spiritual law, ya just can’t cheat life.
 Oh, rats.
 Further, we’ll be extra frustrated because cause and effect won’t be obvious.
 It will take some deep work just to see the link between our fake version of ourselves and our unhappiness.
 But until we discover and dissolve our idealized self—our falsified version of ourselves we so often present to the world—we won’t be able to uncover our true self; we won’t have the security and self-respect needed to get the most out of our lives.

 So how did all this come about?
 In one way or another, as a child, it was made clear to us that we should be good, holy, perfect.
 When we weren’t, we were somehow punished.
 Perhaps the worst punishment was when our parents withdrew their affection.
-They were angry and we felt we were no longer loved.
+They were angry and we felt they no longer loved us.
 So then: “being bad” equals punishment and unhappiness, and “being good” equals rewards and happiness.
 What to do, what to do.
 Tough call, said no one ever!